First KC-46A Pegasus arrives at Tinker for initial maintenance check

 |0

-This work, First KC-46A Pegasus arrives at Tinker for initial maintenance check, by Ron Mullan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First KC-46A Pegasus arrives at Tinker for initial maintenance check, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT